SoftwareAG/sagdevops-cc-server/README.md

 ## Creating staging environments on Software AG network

-You can setup pre-released software staging environments if you have access to Software AG network, for example:
+You can setup pre-released software staging environments if you have access to Software AG network.

+On Linux and Mac OS:

 ```bash
 export CC_BOOT=staging